dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     you code your partner should be the client, and you should be server.
     In your partner's code, you should be the client and they should be the server.)
+  - if it doesn't work (or you get "max-intr" errors its likely you misconfigured the addresses or the pipes (nbytes, ack or no ack).

 Write a test that will ping pong packets between your pi and your partner.
 Their RX address should be the TX address you send to and vice-versa.